Latest update: 17 February 2023

 There is a simple beach bar, but you can also have a barbecue party yourself.
-On weekends it can get quite busy, but it has less of that “touristy feel” of Cas Abou.
+It can get quite busy on weekends, but it has less of that “touristy feel” of Cas Abou.
 There are a few permanent palapas on the beach, and the palm trees provide some shade.
 And: no entrance fee.
 Of course, you do pay for the use of beach chairs.

 Beach at Coral Estate

-Coral Estate is a holiday park where you can rent holiday homes, but there is also a nice restaurant, a bar and you can go to the beach as well.
-Enjoy a drink at Coral Rooftop Terrace and jump into the infinity pool (I kind of feel that the picture is more beautiful than the real thing, sssst!).
-If you continue to the beach, you will arrive at Karakter Beach Lounge.
-A restaurant on the beach with a good menu.
+Coral Estate is a holiday park where you can rent holiday homes, but there is also a nice restaurant, a bar, and you can go to the beach.
+Enjoy a drink at Coral Rooftop Terrace and jump into the infinity pool (I feel that the picture is more beautiful than the real thing, sssst!).
+You will arrive at Karakter Beach Lounge if you continue to the beach.
+It’s a restaurant on the beach with a good menu.
 As in so many places on Curaçao, there is a carpaccio on the menu: here at Karakter, I highly recommended ordering it – it’s tasty and large!

 Coral Estate on Google Maps

 Many people think you can swim with cute little pigs in Curaçao.
 Sorry to disappoint!
 These piglets mainly stay on land.
 And these pigs on the beach of Playa Porto Marie are not that cute either.
 They are two large, sturdy ones.
 Willy and Woody regularly visit the beach (#porkomarie), and everyone wants to have their picture taken with them.
 The two even have an Instagram account, although it hasn’t been updated for a while.